data-community-of-practice/AI-Graph-Obsidian/tools/Week 5/What is Cursor.md

-# What is Cursor
+# What is Cursor: The Next Evolution in Intelligent Code Editors
-%%Add a subtitle%%
 <div align="center">
   <img src="https://imagedelivery.net/0LwqpAMWL2C8o12h9UoZew/a4016a22-744f-4816-f720-f8a3c6758d00/public" alt="image">
 </div>